scrapy/scrapy/docs/topics/request-response.rst

 .. class:: scrapy.FormRequest(url, [formdata, ...])

     The :class:`FormRequest` class adds a new keyword parameter to the ``__init__`` method.
-The remaining arguments are the same as for the :class:`Request` class and are not documented here.
+The remaining arguments are the same as for the :class:`scrapy.Request` class and are not documented here.

     :param formdata: is a dictionary (or iterable of (key, value) tuples)